VirtualBox

 Extracting rar files on a shared folder works well now.
 As for your intranet zone report; it sounds rather strange.
 Which .net application didn't work?
 Everything seems ok here. (note that I've just fixed case sensitivity problems with windows guests & linux hosts)

-• summary changed from Shared folder appears to be in a "non-intranet" zone to Shared folder appears to be in a "non-intranet" zone -> fixed in 1.4.2/SVN.
+Summary: Shared folder appears to be in a "non-intranet" zoneShared folder appears to be in a "non-intranet" zone -> fixed in 1.4.2/SVN

 I am reopening this, as I am experiencing this exact problem with VirtualBox 1.5.6 running Win XP Home SP2 from linux 2.6.24.

-When mapping shared folders to a drive letter, windows thinks the volume is on the internet, even when \\VBOXSVR\ is explicitly added to the local intranet in inetcpl.cpl.
+When mapping shared folders to a drive letter, windows thinks the volume is on the internet, even when \VBOXSVR\ is explicitly added to the local intranet in inetcpl.cpl.

 This causes the following two problems: